algolia/instantsearch-ios/doc/src/getting-started.md

 }
 ```

-Here we use the json hit, extract the `name` and `salePrice`, and assign it to the `text` property of the labels.
+Here we use the json hit, extract the `name` of the product, and assign it to the `text` property of the cell's `textLabel`.

 <img src="assets/img/mvp/step1.png" class="img-object" align="right"/>

-**Build and run your application: you now have an InstantSearch iOS app displaying your data!** You can also enjoy the infinite scrolling of the table as well!
+**Build and run your application: you now have an InstantSearch iOS app displaying your data!** You can also enjoy the infinite scrolling of the table as well if you set it to true!

 In this part, you've learned: